kernkonzept/nvme-driver/doc/nvme_drv_readme.md

   Specifies the upper limit of the number of dataspaces the client is allowed to register with the NVMe server for virtio DMA.

+* `"read-only"`

+  This string sets the access to disks or partitions to read only for the client.

 If the `create()` call is successful a new capability which references an NVMe virtio device is returned.
 A client uses this capability to communicate with